SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 ```

 ### Asynchronous Callbacks
 As can be seen above, the typical pattern in Node.js is to use asynchronous callbacks.
-Basically you're telling it to do something and when it's done, it will call your function (callback).
+Basically you're telling Node to do something and when it's done, Node will call your function (callback).
 This is because Node is single-threaded.
 While you're waiting on the callback to fire, Node can go off and do other things instead of blocking until the request is finished.

 This is especially important for web servers.
 It's pretty common in modern web applications to access databases.
 While you're waiting for the database to return results, Node can process more requests.
 This allows you to handle thousands of concurrent connections with very little overhead in contrast to creating a separate thread for each connection.